Florida & Virginia Only

 Sources & Official Resources

-Information is sourced from Florida and Virginia DMV publications, state statutes, and NAIC regulatory guidance.
-Always verify current requirements with your state DMV.
+Information drawn from Florida and Virginia DMV publications, state statutes, and NAIC regulatory materials.
+Requirements can change — confirm the current rules with your state DMV before proceeding.

 Last updated: March 21, 2026